mspnp/serverless-reference-implementation/README.md

 > Note: this first build will attemp to execute the azurepipeline.yml against master

-Trigger the CICD pipeline by pushing to staging
+Trigger the CI/CD pipeline by pushing to staging

 ```
 git checkout -b staging && \